RRethy/vim-hexokinase/README.md

 It has currently two methods for displaying the colours, either in the sign column or as virtual text (Neovim exclusive).

-The plugin was built with extensibility in mind, almost everything can be customized or extended.
+The plugin was built with extensibility in mind ([it can be configured to colour variables](https://github.com/RRethy/vim-hexokinase/issues/16)), almost everything can be customized or extended.

 ## Requirements